Dorothy Van Norman Scholarship

 c.
 Students must be enrolled in MS in School Library Information Studies during the semester in which the scholarship is awarded.

 3. Completion of an application packet is required.
 This application packet will consist of the following:

 a.
 An application form with a statement (300 words max.) describing your background, rationale, and purpose detailing what the award would mean to the applicant and how the award would facilitate the applicant’s work in School Library Information Studies.

 b.
 A resume detailing the applicant’s career goals, prior experiences and experiences or memberships in professional organizations.

 c.
 An essay (500 words max.) stating the nature of their library experience, and a personal statement of their view of what he or she can bring to the profession, emphasizing experiences that indicate a potential for leadership and commitment to technology and innovation in the school library.

 d.
 A transcript supporting the minimum 3.0 GPA.

 4. The SLIS Scholarship Award Committee will select the award recipient.
 All decisions of the SLIS Award Committee are final.

-5. The award recipient will be announced in the spring term of the 2019 semester.
+5. The award recipient will be announced in the 2019 spring term.